-Unfortunately, the poppy is not very useful as a flower, but with its seeds, you can do everything.
+Unfortunately, the poppy is not as useful as a flower, but you can do everything with its seeds.

 It is often used in fertility spells.
-Since this herb is ruled by the Earth, it is excellent for attracting money and work.
+Since the Earth rules this herb, it is excellent for attracting money and work.

 It helps with concentration, and it’s great if you take it with you when you have a meeting or an exam because it enables you to memorize things much faster.